3-Day Naha/Okinawa itinerary: Off-beat (winter) adventures in the South of Japan

 After your visit, continue by bus (for another 10 minutes or so) to the Peace Memorial Park [Official Website, Google Maps location] at Mabuni Hill, the location of the final and bloodiest fighting during the Battle of Okinawa.

 The grounds of the Peace Memorial Park are vast.
-We recommend to first head to the Prefectural Peace Memorial Museum [Official website, Google Maps location].
-While the Museum design stroke us as an odd choice (it looks like a holiday resort from the outside), it is a worthwhile source to learn more about the Battle of Okinawa, with a free audio guide enabling visitors to listen to the stories of survivors.
-Unlike the Himeyuri Peace Museum, it also showcases post-war life on Okinawa (including on the US military bases).
+We recommend heading to the Prefectural Peace Memorial Museum [Official website, Google Maps location].
+While the Museum design struck us as an odd choice (it looks like a holiday resort from the outside), it is a worthwhile source to learn more about the Battle of Okinawa, with a free audio guide enabling visitors to listen to the stories of survivors.
+Unlike the Himeyuri Peace Museum, it also showcases post-war life in Okinawa (including on US military bases).
 Expect to spend about two hours at the Prefectural Peace Memorial Museum.

 Afterwards, pay your respects at the Cornerstone of Peace [Official website, Google Maps location] – a memorial made up of black granite walls that contain the more than 240,000 names of the victims of the Battle of Okinawa and face an eternal flame overlooking the sea.
 It’s such a peaceful place today – it’s hard to imagine the atrocities that took place here in 1945.

-If all the reading, watching and listening made you hungry, there is a small shop/restaurant opposite the museum.
+If all the reading, watching and listening made you hungry, a small shop/restaurant is opposite the museum.
 It’s owned by a lovely elderly lady who serves cheap and delicious soba noodles.

 Alternative WWII sites on Okinawa